AdaCompNUS/context-pomdp/README.md

       * lets-drive (?): drive a car using guided belief tree search.

       This script will automatically compile the entire project.
-   * experiment_summmit.s: Script for executing repetitive experiments by calling run_data_collection.py.
+   * experiment_summit.sh: Script for executing repetitive experiments by calling run_data_collection.py.

 ## 1. Setup
 ### 1.1 Pre-requisites